mobretreat/mobretreat-oldcontent/Day of mob retreat.md

 Now the most interesting part: the constraints are related to different styles of mobbing and navigating we have been talking about and I have experienced so far.
 The below descriptions are just drafts and suggestions to be discussed.

 ### Round 1: Strong Style Navigating
+#### Objectives
+- As a NAVIGATOR practice finding solutions, speaking to the group, giving instructions to DRIVER, asking for help
+- As a DRIVER practice listening, following NAVIGATOR instructions, asking for help
+- As a MOB practice listening, being patient, responding to NAVIGATOR, finding solutions
+#### Constraints
 - The NAVIGATOR SHOULD tell DRIVER what to do based on his own ideas.
 - The NAVIGATOR MAY ask MOB to give help and contribute suggestions.
 - The rest of the MOB MAY NOT ask NAVIGATOR questions or offer suggestions before the NAVIGATOR request.